jlmelville/smallvis/README.md

 # smallvis

-An R package for small-scale visualization of datasets using neighbor embedding methods.
+An R package for small-scale dimensionality reduction using neighbor embedding methods.

 A package to compare the cost functions used in [t-Distributed Stochastic Neighbor Embedding](https://lvdmaaten.github.io/tsne/) and